 Almost every type of organization is now adapting online or virtual meetings in place of face to face meetings.
 In the midst of the recent global pandemic (COVID19), even schools are shifting to online classes to keep the educational activities going.
+And to join Microsoft Teams meeting seems daunting to some.

 There are several ways that a user can join a Microsoft Teams meeting.
 In this article, you will learn about the different ways you can join Microsoft Teams meetings where the Teams on the web and the Teams app are used.

-Joining a Teams Meeting by using the Email Invite Link
+Join Microsoft Teams Meeting by using the Email Invite Link

 Perhaps the most common way to invite people to join a meeting in Microsoft Teams is by sending an email invite.
 A meeting organizer can create a Teams Meeting calendar invite from Outlook, and the meeting invitation will be sent to the attendees’ email address.